 The RISD Museum was founded on the belief that art, artists, and the institutions that support them play pivotal roles in promoting broad civic engagement and creating more open societies.

 Events at the Museum

 The Museum has a number of spaces available for use by the RISD community for meetings, presentations, and entertaining.
-If you are interested in reserving a museum space, please complete the Internal RISD Museum Event Inquiry Form.
+If you are interested in reserving a museum space, including the Metcalf Auditorium, please complete the Internal RISD Museum Event Inquiry Form.

 About the Museum

 Established alongside the college in 1877 as part of RISD’s vibrant creative community, the RISD Museum stewards works of art representing diverse cultures from ancient times to the present.
 We interpret our collection with focus on the maker and deeply engage with art and artists, presenting ideas and perspectives that can be inspiring and complex.
 We aspire to create an accessible and inclusive environment that builds meaningful relationships across all communities.

 As one of the three largest university art museums in the U.S. and southeastern New England’s only comprehensive art museum, our collection currently contains more than 100,000 works of art and design dating from ancient times to today including paintings, sculpture, decorative arts, costume and textiles, and furniture from all over the world.
 Of these objects, approximate 1,800 are on view at any given time.
 The RISD Museum provides free access to digital images of public domain materials in the collection for any purpose.
 We want our collection, scholarship, and interpretive content to be accessed, distributed, and reused.

 StaffNicole Amaral Registration Assistant for Exhibitions and Loans 401 454-6527 email@example.com